Mantix/perfect-content-wordpress-plugin/README.md

 # Perfect Content WordPress Plugin

-A WordPress plugin that integrates with Perfect Content to automatically publish AI-generated content to your WordPress site.
+A WordPress plugin developed by Mantix BV that integrates with Perfect Content to automatically publish AI-generated content to your WordPress site.

 ## Features